Smart Tips to Make an Outdoor Canopy Tent

 A silver tarp is the best choice for protection against both hot sun and rain.
 Tarps with grommets like these make it easy to create a canopy using tent poles in each of its corners.

-So you can relax under your shade when need be without any worries about water getting through!
+So you can relax under your shade when need is without any worries about water getting through!
 You can find high-quality tarps at most home centers or outdoor supply stores.

-Just ask an associate if they have any on hand that are more suited to what you’re looking for.
+Just ask an associate if they have any on hand that is more suited to what you’re looking for.